cpitsch/just-emd/README.md

-Just a wrapper around the C code used by Python Optimal Transport.
+Just a wrapper around the C++ code used by Python Optimal Transport for the EMD.
 No more, no less.

 ## Examples
 ```rust